randoml-js/randoml/README.md

 ### React Plugin

-If you use React, install component with the **[implementation of the RandoML library](https://github.com/randoml-js/react-randoml/)**!
+If you use React, install **[dedicated module with the implementation of the RandoML library](https://github.com/randoml-js/react-randoml/)**!

 ## How to Install